pythonarcade/arcade/doc/advanced/opengl_notes.rst

 when all rendering is done and OpenGL is waiting for the next vertical blank.
 The only way to combat this is to disable vsync or use subprocesses.

+SpriteLists can be created in threads if they are created with the ``lazy=True`` parameters.
+This ensures OpenGL resources are not created until the first ``draw()`` call or ``initialize()`` is called.
+This can be especially useful when using spatial hashing because the initial calculations can be costly.